hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 ### Normalization

-Methods for bigWig creation (`bamCoverage` and `bamCompare`) allows for normalization, which is great if we want to compare different samples to each other (that vary in terms of sequencing depth).
-DeepTools offers different methods of normalization as listed below, each is perfomed per bin.
+Methods for bigWig creation (`bamCoverage` and `bamCompare`) allows for normalization, which is great if we want **to compare different samples to each other and they vary in terms of sequencing depth**.
+DeepTools offers different **methods of normalization** as listed below, each is perfomed per bin.
 The default is no normalization.

 > NOTE: We will not normalize the data we are working with because we are following the methods described in [Baizabal, 2018](https://doi.org/10.1016/j.neuron.2018.04.033).
-However, it is highly recommended to choose one of the approaches described.
+However, it is highly recommended to choose one of the methods described.

 * Reads Per Kilobase per Million mapped reads (RPKM)
   * number of reads per bin / (number of mapped reads (in millions) * bin length (kb))